-I do realize that some people are just eat up with meanness and dishing out the meanness left and right at this low point in time, but honestly, those people, even now, are still the exception.
+Of course I realize that some people are just eat up with the meanness and dish it out every chance they get, but honestly, you and I both know those people are the exception.

-The rest of us, though we may be quite incompatible in more ways than not, can get along just fine with someone once we get to know them a little.
-After all, we’ve all had the surprise experience of making friends with someone who couldn’t be more opposite.
+See, we may be incompatible in more ways than not, but we can get along just fine with someone once we get to know them even just a little.
+I mean, we’ve all had the surprise experience of making friends with someone who couldn’t be more unlike us.

-Given that it’s well-nigh impossible to change another human being, and given that we’re blessedly past the Great Shit Show of 2016, and given that it is what it is at this moment, it’s time we throw a little love into the mix.
+Given that it’s well-nigh impossible to change another human being, and given that we’re blessedly past the Great Shit Show of 2016, and given that it is what it is at this point, whaddya say we throw a little love into the mix.

-It’s time to love each other, because in spite of everything that’s happening, we’re still in this together.
+It’s time to love each other, because in spite of everything that’s happening in the world today and in our weird world and politics, we’re still in this shit together.

-In spite of our considerable differences and in spite of our loathing for another’s political and religious missteps against our own politics and religion, we still exist on this earth together.
+In spite of our considerable differences, and in spite of our loathing for someone else’s clearly misguided political and religious missteps against our own politics and religion, we still exist on this earth together.

 Maybe we can see eye to eye on not fighting it out until we just blow the whole place up.

 That’s where love comes in.

 And in case it’s not obvious, you don’t have to like someone to love them.

 You don’t have to make friends with everyone.